angular/angular/aio/content/guide/template-syntax.md

 #### *ngFor with _index_

-The `index` property of the `NgFor` directive context  returns the zero-based index of the item in each iteration.
+The `index` property of the `NgForOf` directive context returns the zero-based index of the item in each iteration.
 You can capture the `index` in a template input variable and use it in the template.

 The next example captures the `index` in a variable named `i` and displays it with the hero name like this.